freifunk-gluon/gluon/docs/dev/hardware.rst

 ---------------------
 Having an ath9k (or ath10k) based WLAN adapter is highly recommended, although other chipsets may also work.
 VAP (multiple SSID) support is a requirement.
-At the moment, Gluon's scripts can't handle devices without WLAN adapters (although such environments may also be interesting, e.g. for automated testing in virtual machines).

 .. _hardware-adding-profiles:

 Adding profiles
 ---------------
-The vast majority of devices with ath9k WLAN uses the ar71xx target of LEDE.
+The vast majority of devices with ath9k WLAN is based on the ar71xx target of LEDE.
-If the hardware you want to add support for is also ar71xx, adding a new profile is enough.
+If the hardware you want to add support for is ar71xx, adding a new profile is sufficient.

-Profiles are defined in ``targets/*`` in a shell-based DSL (so common shell commands syntax like ``if`` can be used.
+Profiles are defined in ``targets/*`` in a shell-based DSL (so common shell command syntax like ``if`` can be used).

 The ``device`` command is used to define an image build for a device.
 It takes two or three parameters.